 -Martin Buber, The Way of Man

-I often find myself returning to the thoughts of Martin Buber to console me when I’m angry.
-And right now, I’m pissed.
+I often find myself returning to the thoughts of Martin Buber to console me when I’m upset about the Jewish world.

 Last week, at Hillel we had our first “Three Rabbis walk into a Bar…” programme, where we invited a Reform, Conservative, and Orthodox rabbi to come to a roundtable discussion at a bar.
 The topic of discussion were varied – challenges each movement faces, why the Rabbis choose to affiliate with each movement, perspectives on Halakhah, perspectives on pluralism, etc.